phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <img src="images/Headshotwoo.jpg" alt="" style="width:500px;height:333px;">

----
-permalink: /
-title: "Alain G. Shumbusho"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 Alain is pleased to have you visit.
 A tech entrepreneur and software engineer, he is.
 The following, among others, are just a few examples of his web and application development abilities:

 Build, test, and deploy a web application using MongoDB, Express, React, Node.js, APIs, and a front-end web application using React.